KSanju10/KSanju10/README.md

 💬 Ask me about HTML,CSS or anything [here](https://github.com/KSanju10/KSanju10/issues)**

-⚡ Fun fact ** 🧠Overfitting in ML is like overtraining at the gym — more isn’t always better **
+⚡ Fun fact ** 🧠Overfitting in ML is like overtraining at the gym — more is always better **

  </div>